 When you have a valid OpenAPI specification open, CLion suggests generating code from it:

 Click in the gutter and select Run 'openapi file'.
 CLion generates source code files in the specified location and shows a notification with options to open the files or import them into your project as a separate module.

 Swagger Codegen run configuration

-CLion creates a Swagger Codegen run configuration when you run code generation for the first time for a particular file.
+CLion creates a OpenAPI/Swagger Code Generator run configuration when you run code generation for the first time for a particular file.
 To modify the run configuration, open and select the necessary configuration, or click in the gutter and select Modify Run Configuration.

-You can configure the following common options at the top of the Swagger Codegen run configuration:
+You can configure the following common options at the top of the OpenAPI/Swagger Code Generator run configuration:

 Specify a name for the run configuration to quickly identify it among others when editing or running.